aircodelabs/aircode/docs/en/docs/src/reference/server/database-api.md

   .save();
 ```

-Specify the operation to be performed during the update, and [Update Commands `save`](#update-commands) needs to be used at the end to perform the update.
+Specify the operation to be performed during the update, and [the command `save`](#query-save) needs to be used at the end to perform the update.

 In the `set` parameters, there are two ways to specify the data:
 - Directly specify the value to be set, for example, `pass: false` in the example means to set the `pass` field to `false`